vikas9dev/spring-ai/docs/02-spring-ai-essentials---prompts,-advisors,-and-structured-responses_combined.md

 @Configuration
 public class ChatClientConfig {

   @Bean
-    public ChatClient chatClient(ChatClientBuilder chatClientBuilder) {
+  public ChatClient chatClient(ChatClient.Builder chatClientBuilder) {
     return chatClientBuilder
         .defaultSystem("You are an internal HR assistant.
-You can only help with HR policies.")
+You can only help with HR policies. .... ") .defaultUser("How can you help me?")
         .build();
   }
 }
 ```